rivdsilva8/RME/README.md

    npm i
    ```

-3. Run the Frontend server using the command
+3. Run the frontend server using the command

    ```bash
    npm run dev
    ```

-4. The Frontend server will be running by default on port 5173.
+4. The frontend server will be running by default on port 5173.
    Open the link in a web browser to view the application:

    [http://localhost:5173](http://localhost:5173)